6 min read

 How to build credit as a teen

-Teens and young adults who learn how and when to use different forms of credit will be well-positioned to make good money decisions.
-This will help them build a strong credit history.
-That will serve them well when they’re ready to make a major purchase.
+Teens and young adults who learn how and when to use different forms of credit could be well-positioned to make good money decisions.
+This may help them build a strong credit history.
+That could serve them well when they’re ready to make a major purchase.

 Have conversations about how teens can build credit.
 Their first brush with credit may come in the form of overdraft protection on their debit card.
 While access to such funds can be a lifeline in an emergency, it’s important to help your teen understand the interest charges and any additional fees.
 You will also want to encourage them to check their account balance regularly.

-Even when they are too young to apply on their own, credit cards can help teens build credit if you are willing to add them as an authorized user to your account.
+Even when they are too young to apply on their own, credit cards could help teens build credit if you are willing to add them as an authorized user to your account.

-How using credit responsibly is vital to achieving your teen’s goals
+How using credit responsibly could be vital to achieving your teen’s goals

 Whether or not you have a credit card account, be sure to explain this form of credit to your teen before they start receiving card offers in the mail.

-A credit card can provide convenience, purchase protection, and an opportunity to build a strong credit history.
-It can also teach the importance of responsible behavior as monthly interest charges on revolving credit can be sometimes challenging to overcome.
-Explain that wise users closely monitor their balances or pay off their card balance each month to avoid what can be higher interest charges than other forms of credit.
+A credit card could provide convenience, purchase protection, and an opportunity to build a strong credit history.
+It may also teach the importance of responsible behavior when using revolving credit.
+Explain that it’s wise to closely monitor their balances or to try to regularly pay off their card balance each month to avoid what could be higher interest charges than other forms of credit.

 Explaining the language and basic uses of credit is also important.
 Start simple with some of the following:

-• The importance of checking their credit report regularly and how to do it for free, and
+- The importance of checking their credit report regularly and how to do it for free

 Your teen’s financial literacy means peace of mind for both of you